Israel Finkelstein: YouTube series

 The Shmunis Family Conversations in the Archaeology and History of Ancient Israel with Israel Finkelstein series is a YouTube series hosted by the W.F.
 Albright Institute of Archaeological Research's Albright Live YouTube Channel.
-As of September 2021, 26 episodes have been released.
-The series is set as an interview-style conversation between Albright Institute Director Matthew J. Adams and archaeologist Israel Finkelstein.
-Episodes cover the rise of Ancient Israel as evidenced by archaeology, ancient Near Eastern textual sources, the Bible, and archaeology from the Late Bronze Age through the Hellenistic Period.
-The episodes are written and directed by Israel Finkelstein and Matthew J. Adams with cinematography and editing by Yuval Pan.
-The series is Produced by Djehuti Productions and the Albright Institute with a grant from the Shmunis Family Foundation.

 Awards and recognition

 Finkelstein is the Laureate of the Dan David Prize in 2005.
 The select committee noted that he is "widely regarded as a leading scholar in the archaeology of the Levant and as a foremost applicant of archaeological knowledge to reconstructing biblical Israelite history.
 He excels at creatively forging links between archaeology and the exact sciences and he has revolutionized many of these fields. … Finkelstein has had an impact on radically revising the history of Israel in the 10th and 9th centuries BCE.
 He has transformed the study of history and archaeology in Israeli universities, moving from a 'monumental' to a 'systemic' study of the archaeological evidence."

 In 2014, Finkelstein was awarded the Prix Delalande Guérineau: Institut de France, l'Académie des Inscriptions et Belles-Lettres, for his book Le Royaume biblique oublié (The Forgotten Kingdom).

-He is the recipient of the MacAllister Field Archaeology Award 2017 (The American Schools of Oriental Research).
+He is the recipient of the 2017 MacAllister Field Archaeology Award from the American Society of Overseas Research.

 His other awards include the French decoration of Chevalier de l'ordre des Arts et des Lettres, (2009) and the Doctorat honoris causa of the University of Lausanne (2010).